-The decline in EL is even gentler than that for Section IV.A.4.a.
+The decline in EL is even gentler than that for (i).
 This is because while EaD suddenly declines, the decline in PD is limited.
 PD influences EL via existing exposure as well as new loan exposure.
-Ultimately, EL converges to 0.12 when no new loans are made.
+Ultimately EL converges to 0.12 when no new loans are made.

-5. Changes in SEL
+Changes in SEL

 SEL is a decreasing function of the covenants.
 This is because if exposure is restrained by the covenants during the loan term period, SEL can be reduced even if a stress event occurs at maturity.
-SEL declines by 0.1 from covenants 0 percent to 30 percent.
+SEL declines by 0.1 from covenants 0% to 30%.
 This is largely greater than the 0.01 decline in EL, demonstrating that the covenants have a greater effect on SEL than on EL.